On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: High-Dimensional Case

-\begin{remark} Inspecting the sets $\bar S(b)$ from Theorem~\ref{thm:shrinkHIGH} more closely, we see that they are in general not disjoint for different values of $b \in \R^p$.
-This illustrates the fact that the Lasso solution need not be unique in high dimensions anymore.
-(This is of course in contrast to the low-dimensional case as can be seen in Theorem~\ref{thm:shrink}.)
-Indeed, we can have $\bar S(b) \cap \bar S(b') \neq \emptyset$ as long as $b - b' \in \ker(X)$ and $\{\sgn(b_j),\sgn(b_j')\} \neq \{-1,1\}$ for all $j=1,\dots,p$.
-This also makes apparent that $b$ and $b'$ may be Lasso solutions not corresponding to the same model which has been noted by \cite{Tibshirani13} for the case of $\lambda_1 = \dots = \lambda_p > 0$.
+Inspecting the sets $T(b)$ from Theorem~\ref{thm:shrinkHIGH} more closely, we see that they are, in general, not disjoint for different values of $b \in \R^p$.
+This illustrates the fact that, in contrast to the low-dimensional case, the Lasso solution need not be unique in high dimensions anymore.
+Indeed, we can have $T(b) \cap T(b') \neq \emptyset$, as long as $b - b' \in \ker(X)$ and $\{\sgn(b_j),\sgn(b_j')\} \neq \{-1,1\}$ for all $j$.
+This also makes apparent that $b$ and $b'$ may be Lasso solutions not corresponding to the same model, which has been noted by \cite{Tibshirani13} for the case of $\lambda_1 = \dots = \lambda_p > 0$.
 We get deeper into the issue of (non-)uniqueness in Section~\ref{subsec:unique}.

-Moreover, just as for the low-dimensional case, note that aside from $b$, $\bar S(b)$ depends on $X$ and $\lambda$ only. \end{remark}

-Theorem~\ref{thm:shrinkHIGH} also sheds some light on which models $\M \subseteq \{1,\dots,p\}$ may in fact be chosen by the Lasso estimator, where the model chosen by $\betaL$ is given by $\{j : \betaLj \neq 0\}$.
-We find that some models will in fact never be selected by the Lasso.
+Theorem~\ref{thm:shrinkHIGH} also sheds some light on which models $\M \subseteq \{1,\dots,p\}$ may in fact be chosen by the Lasso estimator, where the Lasso model is given by $\{j : \betaLj \neq 0\}$.
+We find that some models will, in fact, never be selected by the Lasso.
+This is illustrated in Figure~\ref{fig:shrinkHIGH} below, where the Lasso always sets the first component to zero, independently of $y$.
+This leads to the question on how to determine whether a particular model $\M$ may or may not be chosen.